Generative modeling of granular flow on inclined planes using conditional flow matching: Introduction

 However, despite its success in continuous fluids, the application of flow matching to granular mechanics remains unexplored due to fundamental physical hurdles.
 Granular flows present distinct challenges compared to space-filling continuous fluids: they are characterized by extreme spatial sparsity, dynamically changing void (non-material and zero-velocity) regions, and highly chaotic particle-level interactions.
 Standard continuous generative models inherently struggle to preserve these abrupt spatial discontinuities.
 Therefore, a rigorous generative framework is greatly needed to address this gap, one capable of inferring hidden granular physics while systematically handling spatial intermittency, quantifying predictive uncertainty, and avoiding the prohibitive computational costs of iterative sampling.

-In this work, for the first time in the field, we propose a novel generative learning pipeline based on conditional flow matching~\cite{lipman2022flow, tong2023improving, parikh2025conditional} to reconstruct internal granular kinematics and mechanics from sparse boundary velocity observations, which aligns with what can be obtained from state-of-the-art granular flow experiments.
+In this work, we propose a novel generative learning pipeline based on conditional flow matching~\cite{lipman2022flow, tong2023improving, parikh2025conditional} to reconstruct internal granular kinematics and mechanics from sparse boundary velocity observations, which aligns with what can be obtained from state-of-the-art granular flow experiments.
 Our framework couples a generative backbone with a differentiable forward operator that maps interior states to observable boundary signals, so that sampling can be guided toward boundary-consistent bulk realizations without retraining.
 To explicitly accommodate the extreme spatial sparsity and discrete nature of granular media, a sparsity-aware gradient guidance mechanism is introduced, which intrinsically preserves the absolute physical scale of observation errors, eliminating the need for empirical hyperparameter tuning while preventing unphysical numerical predictions in non-material regions.
 It is demonstrated that this approach not only faithfully reconstructs high-fidelity instantaneous velocity fields and rheological descriptors, such as stress states and granular temperature, but also provides inherent uncertainty quantification~\cite{psaros2023uncertainty} without requiring model retraining.
-Ultimately, this fast, training-free paradigm resolves the ill-posed nature of granular inverse reconstruction, enabling non-invasive physical discovery and digital twin modeling in complex multiphase systems.
+Ultimately, this fast, training-free paradigm resolves the ill-posed nature of granular inverse reconstruction, enabling non-invasive physical discovery, and it provides a possible route for future digital-twin applications in complex multiphase systems.